wendaobao/thomeflocker_frontend/navigation/share_and_care/cipher/levelten.md

 # 🔐 **Cipher Challenge: Level 1**

-Welcome to **Level 1** of the Cipher Challenge! 🧩 Start here to warm up your code-breaking skills with a classic substitution cipher.
+Welcome to the **final level—Level 10**! 🧩 This last challenge uses a **Substitution Cipher** to test your skill.

 ---

 ## 🔍 **Challenge Objective**

-Your goal is to **decode the hidden message** below using a Caesar Cipher technique.
-Find the hidden word to unlock the path to the next level.
+Decode the message by figuring out the consistent letter substitutions.

 ---

 ## 🧩 **Hints to Get You Started**

-1. Each letter in the message has been **shifted forward by 3**.
-To decode it, shift each letter **back by 3**.
+1. Each letter has been replaced by a different letter consistently across the message.
-2. Example: If the coded letter is "D," shifting back by 3 reveals "A."
+2. Look for frequently occurring letters and common short words in English to help deduce substitutions.
-3. The message should make sense once decoded—trust your instincts on the word!
+3. If "X" = "A" in one part of the message, "X" will be "A" throughout.

 ---

 ## 🔢 **Cipher Text**

 Ciphered message:
-`Krod, Krz duh brx grlqj?
-Brx duh doprvw wkhuh!`
+`Jznv, Lzx bu rld zvym?
+Zm zl kx bvzub sld zn jlhv!`

-1. **Hint**: Shift each letter **back by 3** to reveal the message.
+1. **Hint**: Start with common letters like "e," "a," and "t" for decoding.
-2. **Hint**: Trust that each word will form a coherent sentence after decryption.
+2. **Hint**: Once you identify a few letters, the rest should start to fit into place.

 ---